SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 3

+* Chaos Channeling

+You can gather a portion of your own accrued chaos and use it to create spikes of negative energy.
+As a free action, increase the range of your unarmed strikes by 30 feet and convert all damage you deal with unarmed strikes into necrotic damage until the end of your turn.
+You can use this feature a number of times per long rest equal to your proficiency bonus and can spend 2 Ki Points to use it again if you are out of uses.

 * Discordance

-Starting at 3rd level, you learn to manipulate the inner disharmony of your foes to create waves of distorting energy.
-Each time you hit a creature with a monk weapon or unarmed attack, the creature receives one instance of Discordance condition for 1 minute.
-When a creature receives the 3rd instance, all instances are removed, and the creature receives necrotic damage equal to your Martial Arts die + your Wisdom modifier.
+You learn to manipulate the inner chaos of your foes.
+Each time you hit a creature with an unarmed strike, the creature receives one instance of Discordance condition for 1 minute.
+When a creature receives the 2nd instance, both instances are removed, the creature receives necrotic damage equal to your Martial Arts die + Wisdom modifier, and the creature cannot receive additional Discordance condition instances until the end of that turn.

 ## Level 6

-* Schism
+* Turmoil

-Starting at 6th level, you apply one additional instance of Discordance condition when you successfully stun a creature with your Stunning Strike ability.
-Furthermore, while the stun condition lasts, the stunned creature receives an extra instance of Discordance from your attacks and abilities.
+Starting at 6th level, when a creature receives damage from your Discordance feature, it must succeed on Charisma saving throw (DC 8 + proficiency bonus + Wisdom modifier) or receive Turmoil condition for up to one minute, having –1d4 penalty to all attack rolls and saving throws.
+A creature that fails the saving throw can repeat it at the end of each of its turns.
+If a creature succeeds at the saving throw or the effect expires, the creature is immune to further effects of Turmoil.

 ## Level 11

 * Burst of Disharmony

-At 11th level, you gain the ability to cause an eruption of accumulated negative energy.
-You can increase the damage by spending Ki points.
-Each point you spend, to a maximum of your proficiency bonus, increases the damage by 1d6.
+You can spend 2 Ki and use your bonus action to cause an eruption of accumulated negative energy, dealing 3d6 necrotic damage in a 3x3 cell area to enemy creatures that fail Constitution saving throw (DC 8 + proficiency bonus + Wisdom modifier, save for half) and applying one instance of Discordance condition to each affected creature regardless of if they pass the saving throw or not.
+For every extra Ki points you expend, you increase the damage by an extra 1d6, up to a total cost equal to half your monk level (rounded up).

+* Entropic Strikes

+A creature damaged by Discordance can now continue receiving Discordance condition instances without any limitations.

 ## Level 17

-* Profound Turmoil

-Starting at 17th level, when a creature receives damage from your Discordance feature, it must succeed on Charisma saving throw or receive Turmoil condition for up to one minute.
-If a creature succeeds at the saving throw or the effect expires, the creature is immune to further effects of Turmoil.
+* Tides of Chaos

+Starting at 17th level, when a creature you can see within 30 feet of you is affected by Turmoil condition and gets reduced to 0 hit points, you gain temporary hit points equal to your martial arts die + half your monk level and 1 ki point.
+This effect can occur only once per turn.